ByVaincent/vinted-replica/README.md

 # vinted-replica
-Fullstack exercise based on a replica of Vinted app
+Fullstack exercise based on a replica of the Vinted app

+##Stack
+React, express,mongodb, cloudinary